Psycho Path: Slipping Over the Edge at Taos Ski Valley

 Some warning labels are ridiculous.
 A warning label on a chainsaw says: Do not attempt to stop chain with hands.
 A warning label on a wheelbarrow says: Not intended for highway use.
 A warning label on a mattress says: Do not attempt to swallow.

-The lengths we go to prevent each other from hurting ourselves are absurd.
+The lengths we go to prevent people from hurting themselves are absurd.
 Companies tie themselves in knots trying to imagine potential disasters and warn against them.
 A warning for an electrical rotary tool says: This product not intended for use as a dental drill.

-The effect of all this mother henning is to produce a sanitized society increasingly free of risk.
+The effect of all this mother henning is to produce a sanitized society free of risk.
 And we are making headway.
 No one would dispute that the day-to-day life of a person living in the 21st century is a lot less dangerous than that of a person living a hundred years ago.

 Pursued by the Beast

-The funny thing, though, is that our brains are still wired to respond to a more dangerous world, a world where a guy might, at any moment, be eaten by a lion—or attempt a root canal with a Black and Decker.
-When we feel threatened our adrenal glands release hormones into our blood, our hearts hammer, our lung passages dilate and we feel jazzed.
+The funny thing is, though, our brains are still wired to respond to a more dangerous world, a world where a guy might, at any moment, be eaten by a lion—or attempt a root canal with a Black and Decker.
+When we feel threatened, our adrenal glands release hormones into our blood, our hearts hammer, our lung passages dilate, and we feel jazzed.
 Mostly, however, the thrill of being pursued by a beast has been supplanted by the sinking feeling that sweeps over us when we glimpse a cop’s lights in our rear view mirror, something a little less than thrilling.

 Which is why we seek other ways to capture the thrill, to pump up the adrenaline.